 Business owners must make numerous decisions that affect daily operations.
 One thing an owner may find he or she needs to decide is whether it is best to lease equipment or if the necessary items should be purchased and financed.
 Knowing which option is appropriate in any given situation can be difficult, as there are benefits and drawbacks to each.
 The following are some things a business owner should take into consideration when making a decision to feel comfortable with their choice.

-Equipment leasing provides many of the same benefits seen with the outright purchasing of equipment with the help of a loan through a company such as Equify Financial.
+Equipment leasing provides many of the same benefits seen with the outright purchasing of equipment with the help of a loan through a company.
 However, the major difference between the two options is when equipment is leased, the lender or the lease provider is the one who takes on the purchasing of the tools.
 This lender then rents the equipment to individuals or companies for a monthly fee.

 The lessee pays the lender this fee along with interest, allowing him or her to know how much the monthly payments will be.
 Once the lease term ends, the lessee may be given the option of buying the equipment at fair market value or for a predetermined fee.
 Additionally, the borrower often has some control over the length of the lease term.
 This allows for more options when it comes to upgrading equipment that may wear down prematurely or become outdated in a short period of time.